NigelThomas/sqlstream-orctest/README.md

 The data consists of EDRs - CSV files - these are currently stored in compressed form in a file `vzw.iot.tgz`.
 The data is too large to save in github (even compressed it is 160Mb), so it is stored in OneDrive - ask nigel.thomas@guavus.com for access.
 Inflate the tarball - the top level directory is `iot`.

 When starting the container, use Docker's -v switch to mount the file on the container as a volume.
-This is shown in `dockerdev.sh`
+This is shown in `orc_hdfs_dev.sh`

 ```
 docker run ... -v /path/on/host/iot://home/sqlstream/iot ...